 - Don’t add any more- the filling will spread to fill the cookie, and anymore would just run over the top making for an ugly hamantaschen.

-- Use the white of the last egg as an egg wash to give the hamantaschen shine and help it hold its shape.
+- Use the last egg as an egg wash to give the hamantaschen shine and help it hold its shape.
 Then bake for 12-15 minutes until golden brown.

 - Cool.
 Mix powdered sugar with vanilla extract and enough water to get a thick glaze.